kedacore/keda-docs/content/docs/2.12/scalers/mssql.md

     database: test_db_name
     query: "SELECT COUNT(*) FROM backlog WHERE state='running' OR state='queued'"
     targetValue: 1
-    metricName: backlog_process_count # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version 2.12. optional - the generated value would be `mssql-test_db_name`
 ```

 The `mssql` trigger always requires the following information: